temporalio/documentation/docs/content/what-is-a-temporal-cluster.md

 ### Frontend Service

-The Frontend Service is a singleton (non-scalable) gateway service that exposes a strongly typed [Proto API](https://github.com/temporalio/api/blob/master/temporal/api/workflowservice/v1/service.proto).
+The Frontend Service is a stateless, highly horizontally scalable gateway service that exposes a strongly typed [Proto API](https://github.com/temporalio/api/blob/master/temporal/api/workflowservice/v1/service.proto).
 The Frontend Service is responsible for rate limiting, authorizing, validating, and routing all in-bound calls.

 <CenteredImage